derekmolloy/exploringBB/README.md

-Molloy, D. (2018).
+Molloy, D. (2019).
 Exploring BeagleBone: Tools and Techniques for Building with Embedded Linux.
-New York: Wiley, Revsion 2, 978-1119533160, 700pp.
+New York: Wiley, Second Edition, 978-1119533160, 720pp.

 This is the source code repository for all of the content in this book.
 Copyright (C) 2014- Derek Molloy.
 Please reference the book if you use this